-- Allow embedded PDBs: By default, Version Manager searches published Project DB Paths to the depth specified by the Max PDB root depth option or until a project database is found, which ever comes first.
+■ Allow embedded PDBs: By default, Version Manager searches published Project DB Paths to the depth specified by the Max PDB root depth option or until a project database is found, which ever comes first.
 If you wish to publish project databases that are nested below other project databases, enable this feature.
-The search will then continue past any project databases that are found until the depth specified by the Max PDB root depth option is reached. - Special Considerations
+The search will then continue past any project databases that are found until the depth specified by the Max PDB root depth option is reached.

-• Searching deeply through large directory structures may impair performance.

-- We recommend that you do NOT nest project databases. - PDB cache lifespan: Specifies how long the list of published project databases is cached before it expires.
+- Searching deeply through large directory structures may impair performance. - We recommend that you do NOT nest project databases. - You cannot create a project database beneath an existing project database. - You can create a project database above an existing project database. - PDB cache lifespan: Specifies how long the list of published project databases is cached before it expires.
 In addition to the time constraint, the cache expires if the path map is modified or the value of the Max PDB root depth or Allow embedded PDBs option is changed.
 When the cache expires, the next client request for the list of published project databases causes the server to generate an updated list.